GreenDelta/openLCA2-manual/src/res_analysis/res_analysis_groups.md

 ![](../media/analysis_groups_2.png)

 If you select "add EN 15804 modules", a pop-up window will appear allowing you to assign the selected process under any category.
-You can delete any group by clicking the x sign next to it.
+You can delete any group by clicking the "x" sign next to it.

 ![](../media/analysis_groups_3.png)